shabin5785/Golang_notes/Go_4.md

 -Two channels of the same typ e may be compared using ==.
 The comparison is true if both are references to the same channel dat a struc ture.
 A channel may also be compared to nil.

+-A channel has two principal operat ions, send and receive, collec tively known as communications.
+A send statement transmits a value from one goroutine, through the channel, to another goroutine executing a corresponding receive expression.
+Both operat ions are wr itten using the <-operator.
+In a send statement, the <-separates the channel and value operands.
+In a receive expression, <-precedes the channel operand.
+A receive expression whose result is not used is a valid statement.